IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/George_Santayana" target="_blank">George Santayana</a>

 >“The principle can be established that for a man who does not cheat, what he believes to be true must determine his action.
 Belief in the absurdity of existence must then dictate his conduct.”

+>“For who would dare to assert that eternal happiness can compensate for a single moment's human suffering?”

 >“There is but one truly serious philosophical problem and that is suicide.
 Judging whether life is or is not worth living amounts to answering the fundamental question of philosophy.
 All the rest – whether or not the world has three dimensions, whether the mind has nine or twelve categories – comes afterwards.
 These are games; one must first answer.
 And if it is true, as Nietzsche claims, that a philosopher, to deserve our respect, must preach by example, you can appreciate the importance of that reply, for it will precede the definitive act.
 These are facts the heart can feel; yet they call for careful study before they become clear to the intellect.
 If I ask myself how to judge that this question is more urgent than that, I reply that one judges by the actions it entails.
 I have never seen anyone die for the ontological argument.”